-The last thing isn’t really a side effect, but I did want to point it out.
-Some people claim that stevia sweeteners have an odd aftertaste.
-Some people describe it as tasting like licorice, or even a little bitter.
+The last thing isn't really a side effect, but I did want to point it out.
+Some people claim that stevia sweeteners have an odd bitter aftertaste.
+Some people describe it as tasting like licorice.

 Here are some questions I have gotten from readers about stevia...

 Is stevia safe to use on a low-carb ketogenic diet?

 Yes, stevia sweeteners are safe to use on a low-carb ketogenic diet.
 This ingredient is used in lots of sweeteners and diet soda.
 Just make sure you choose a sugar substitute brand that doesn't have maltodextrin - that will be better for you.

 Yes, foods that include stevia are safe for children to consume.
 It also doesn't contribute to cavities either.